This blog post will introduce you to the Ponte Vecchio Bridge in Florence, its history, and a little secret tip on why you should see it.

 The secret passage across the Ponte Vecchio

 Readers of Dan Brown’s “Inferno” are probably familiar with the Corridoio Vasariano, known as Vasari’s secret corridor.
 This elevated passage connects the Palazzo Vecchio with the Pitti Palace, allowing Cosimo I and his family to move between the two palaces without being seen.
-The corridor spans almost a kilometer and was built around the preserved tower of the Mannelli family on the Ponte Vecchio.
-Currently under restoration, the Corridoio Vasariano is not expected to reopen for guided tours until 2022.
+More impressively, the corridor spans almost a kilometer and was built around the preserved tower of the Mannelli family on the Ponte Vecchio.

 Final Thoughts

-Ponte Vecchio is steeped in history and the most celebrated bridge in Florence.
+Ponte Vecchio has a vibrant history and is the most celebrated bridge in Florence.
 While many tourists visit it during peak season, they only do a little to spoil the experience.
 These happy faces bring specific energy to the occasion, which helps to produce images of the enthusiastic traders and bustling crowds of Medieval times.

-You might see the bridge here, but the Ponte Vecchio Bridge is much more.
+You might see only the bridge here, but the Ponte Vecchio Bridge is much more.

 Take a look at